aadityasharmax/yours7himanshu/README.md

 ### Hi there 👋
+I am currently in first year of one of the renowed college of Meerut.
+Please help me so that I can get successful in my journey.

 <!--
 **yours7himanshu/yours7himanshu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.